Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Single-coordinate oracle complexity for -Balls

 As in the previous section, we will construct a single-coordinate oracle that can be emulated by the String Guessing Oracle.
 As the lower bound does not depend on the dimension, we shall restrict our attention to the first \(M = \Omega (1 / \varepsilon^{\max\{p, 2\}})\) coordinates.
 For these coordinates, it will be convenient to work in an orthogonal basis of vectors with maximal ratio of \(L^{p}\) norm and \(L^{2}\) norm, to efficiently pack functions in the \(L^{p}\)-ball.
 For \(p \geq 2\) the standard basis vectors \(e_{i}\) already have maximal ratio, but for \(p < 2\) it requires a basis of vectors with all coordinates of all vectors being \(\pm 1\), see Figure~\ref{fig:max-l-p}.
 In particular, in our working basis the \(L^{p}\) norm might look different than in the standard basis.

 We shall present the two cases uniformly, keeping the differences to a bare minimum.

 The exact setup is as follows.
+Let \(\norm[p]{\cdot}\) denote the \(L^{p}\) norm in the original basis.
 Let \(r \coloneqq \max\{p, 2\}\) for simplicity.
 We define \(M\) and the working basis for the first \(M\) coordinates, such that the coordinates as functions will have Lipschitz constant at most \(1\).